sothearo-kay/p2p-file-sharing/readme.md

 # p2p file sharing

-A peer-to-peer file sharing application built with React, Node.js, and Socket.IO.
+A peer-to-peer file sharing application built with `React`, `Node.js`, and `Socket.IO`.
 This project enables users to share files over the same network with real-time updates.

 ## Features